-As usual, I’ve put together outfits for both warm and cool color palettes.
-In case you haven’t yet experienced seasonal color analysis or read my article How to Find Your Best Colors, let me define these terms.
-Those who look best in colors with gold or yellow undertones are Autumns or Springs – warm palettes – according to seasonal color analysis.
-Cool palettes – colors with blue undertones – work best for those who are defined as Winters or Summers.
-Here are some examples to inspire you.
+As usual, I’ve assembled outfits for both cool and warm color palettes.
+If you haven’t yet experienced seasonal color analysis or read my article How to Find Your Best Colors, let me define these terms.
+Cool palettes – colors with blue undertones – are for those whose season is Winter or Summer.
+Warm palettes have colors with undertones of gold (for Autumns) or yellow (for Springs).

 Autumns’ colors are earthy, while Springs’ are like fresh flowers.
-These four outfits feature hues that both seasons share.
+These outfits feature hues that flatter both seasons.

 For More Jewels